International Arctic Science Committee (IASC)

 There are five Working Groups which encourage and support science-led international programmes by offering opportunities for planning and coordination, and by facilitating communication and access to infrastructure.
 UK membership is determined by the NERC Arctic Office after open competition.

 The UK’s representatives in the Atmosphere, Cryosphere, Marine, Social and Human and Terrestrial Working Groups have produced short summaries of the discussions and decisions from previous Arctic Science Summit Weeks.
-These reports can be found here.
+These reports can be found below.

 The UK representatives are:

-- Kelly Hogan, British Antarctic Survey
+- Dr Kelly Hogan, British Antarctic Survey

-- Claire Mahaffey, University of Liverpool
+- Prof Claire Mahaffey, University of Liverpool

 Social and Human Development Working Group

-- Ingrid Medby, Newcastle University
+- Dr Ingrid Medby, Newcastle University (on maternity leave)

-- Gareth Phoenix, Sheffield University
+- Prof Gareth Phoenix, Sheffield University